notaryproject/specifications/specs/plugin-extensibility.md

 # Notation Extensibility for Signing and Verification

-Keys and associated certificates used for signing artifacts using Notary could be available to users through varied solutions that provide secure key generation, storage and cryptographic operations.
+Keys and associated certificates used for signing artifacts using Notation could be available to users through varied solutions that provide secure key generation, storage and cryptographic operations.
 Some are well established with standards like [PIV](https://csrc.nist.gov/projects/piv/piv-standards-and-supporting-documentation) and [PKCS #11](https://docs.oasis-open.org/pkcs11/pkcs11-base/v3.0/os/pkcs11-base-v3.0-os.html) implemented by hardware tokens, smart cards.
 More recent options which use varied authentication and API protocols are remote key management services and signing services by third party vendors and cloud service providers.
 Notation will support a few built-in integrations with standard providers, and will provide plugin interfaces for users, and vendors to implement their own integrations with the solutions they use.
 This allows a plugin publisher to implement, test, release and patch their solutions independent of Notation’s development and release cycle.
 This document provides specification for the plugin model, and interfaces to implement.
-This specification aims to work both for [existing](./signature-specification.md) and future signature formats adopted by Notary.
+This specification aims to work both for [existing](./signature-specification.md) and future signature formats adopted by Notary Project.

 ## Terminology

 * **Plugin Publisher** - A user, organization, open source project or 3rd party vendor that creates a Notation plugin for internal or public distribution.
 * **Plugin** - A component external to Notation that can integrate as one of the steps in Notation’s workflow for signature generation or verification.
 * **Default provider** - Signing and verification mechanisms built into Notation itself to provide default experience without requiring to install/configure additional plugins. ***[We are yet to define what is included in the default experience]***.

 ## Plugin mechanism